 Monday morning, bright and early, I set my face in good earnest toward the Ohio River, determined to see and tread the north bank of it, or die in the attempt.
-I said to myself, One of two things, - FREE-DOM OF DEATH!
+I said to myself, one of two things, FREEDOM or DEATH.
 The first night I reached Mayslick, fifty odd miles from Lexington.
 Just before reaching this village, I stopped to think over my situation, and determine how I would pass that night.
 On that night hung all my hopes.
 I was within twenty miles of Ohio.
 My horse was unable to reach the river that night.
 And besides, to travel and attempt to cross the river in the night, would excite suspicion.
 I must spend the night there.
 But how?
 At one time, I thought, I will take my pony out into the field and give him some corn, and sleep myself on the grass.
-But then the dogs will be out in the evening, and, if caught under such circumstances, they will take me for a thief if not for a runaway.
+But then the dogs will be out in the evening, and if caught under such circumstances, they will take me for a thief if not for a runaway.
 That will not do.
-So, after weighing the matter all over, I made a plunge right into the heart of the village, and put up at the tavern.
+So after weighing the matter all over, I made a plunge right into the heart of the village, and put up at the tavern.

-After seeing my pony disposed of, I looked into the bar-room, and saw some persons that I thought were from my part of the country, and would know me.
+After seeing my pony disposed of, I looked into the barroom, and saw some persons that I thought were from my part of the country, and would know me.
 I shrunk back with horror.
 What to do I did not know.
-I looked across the street, and saw the shop of a silversmith.
-A thought of a pair of spectacles, to hide my face, struck me.
-I went across the way, and began to barter for a pair of double-eyed green spectacles.
+I looked across the street, and saw the shop of a silversmith. thought of a pair of spectacles, to hide my face, struck me.
+I went across the way, and began to barter for a pair of double eyed green spectacles.
 When I got them on, they blind-folded me, if they did not others.
 Every thing seemed right up in my eyes.
-Some people buy spectacles to see out of; I bought mine to keep from being seen.
 I hobbled back to the tavern, and called for supper.
 This I did to avoid notice, for I felt like any thing but eating.
-At tea, I had not learned to measure distances with my new eyes, and the first pass I made with my knife and fork at my plate went right into my lap.
+At tea I had not learned to measure distances with my new eyes, and the first pass I made with my knife and fork at my plate, went right into my cup.
 This confused me still more, and, after drinking one cup of tea, I left the table, and got off to bed as soon as possible.
 But not a wink of sleep that night.
-All was confusion, dreams, anxiety, and trembling.
+All was confusion, dreams, anxiety and trembling.

 As soon as day dawned, I called for my horse, paid my reckoning, and was on my way, rejoicing that that night was gone, any how.
-I made all diligence on my way, and was across the Ohio, and in Aberdeen by noon, that day !
+I made all diligence on my way, and was across the Ohio, and in Aberdeen by noon that day!